 - Or, you’ll have the option to click on ‘Browse Images’ and grab colors from an image of your choice.
 If you were inspired by any of the brand colors in the above post, this is where our tool will come in handy.

-As always, if you have any problems at all, our customer delight team will be happy to assist you – you can reach out to them here.
+Check out our brand colors Pinterest board for further inspiration.
+And as always, if you have any problems at all, our customer delight team will be happy to assist you – you can reach out to them here.
 Happy brand coloring!